-Extracting an IDC supraglacial stream/river network from DEM requires assignment of a prescribed location for the catchment outlet (sink).
+Extracting an IDC supraglacial stream-river network from a DEM requires assignment of a prescribed location for the catchment outlet (sink).
 For this study, the topographic depression containing the known location of the terminal outlet moulin was used as the sink; all other small depressions were filled as per Karlstrom and Yang (2016).
-This partially filled DEM was then used to calculate flow directions and a downstream flow contributing area raster (Karlstrom and Yang, 2016).
-Finally, a global meltwater contributing area (A_c) threshold was used to simulate ice surface drainage networks.
-In practice, if A_c is set too large (small), modeled drainage networks will underestimate (overestimate) real-world channel travel distances, and overestimate (underestimate) actual interfluve travel distances (Montgomery and Foufoula-Georgiou, 1993;Yang and Smith, 2016).
-Therefore, by deliberately varying this parameter we are able to simulate the seasonal evolution of the supraglacial stream/river network, which tends to have lowest drainage density early and late in the melt season (Yang et al., 2015b;King et al., 2016;Yang et al., 2017).
-This study used a DEM stream burning technique to force the DEM to produce a reliable actively flowing river network (Lindsay, 2016).
-To burn the WV DEM, elevations of DEM raster pixels that are spatially coincident with our remotely sensed supraglacial map were lowered ("burned") by 1.0 m, thereby forcing routed flow to pass through these accurately mapped supraglacial stream/river channels.
+This partially filled DEM was then used to calculate flow directions and a downstream flow-contributing area raster (Karlstrom and Yang, 2016).
+Finally, a global meltwater contribution area (A_c) threshold was used to simulate ice surface drainage networks.
+In practice, if A_c is set too large (small), modeled drainage networks will underestimate (overestimate) realworld channel travel distances and overestimate (underestimate) actual interfluve travel distances (Montgomery and Foufoula-Georgiou, 1993; Yang and Smith, 2016).
+There-